-- The school's safeguarding infrastructure (this policy, behaviour policy, online safety policy, CPOMS, DSL/deputies, response protocols for missing education). - Their role in early intervention (identifying emerging concerns, liaising with the DSL, and sharing pertinent information).

-- Procedures for referring cases to children's social care and statutory assessments, and their potential involvement in these processes. - Appropriate responses to child disclosures of abuse or neglect, including FGM, maintaining confidentiality, and collaborating with professionals. - Indicators of abuse or neglect and specific issues such as peer-on-peer abuse, CSE, CCE, serious violence/county lines, radicalisation, and FGM. - The importance of reassuring children that their concerns are taken seriously and support will be provided. - Recognition that risks may arise both inside and outside the home, in school, or online. - Awareness that LGBTQ+ children, or those perceived as such, may experience additional risks. - Understanding that children with SEN are at greater risk and may face further vulnerabilities compared to their peers without SEN.
+- ALFA's safeguarding infrastructure (this policy, behaviour policy, online safety policy, CPOMS, DSL/deputies). - Their role in early intervention (identifying emerging concerns, liaising with the DSL, and sharing pertinent information). - Procedures for referring cases to children's social care and statutory assessments, and their potential involvement in these processes. - Appropriate responses to child disclosures of abuse or neglect, including FGM, maintaining confidentiality, and collaborating with professionals. - Indicators of abuse or neglect and specific issues such as peer-on-peer abuse, CSE, CCE, serious violence/county lines, radicalisation, and FGM. - The importance of reassuring children that their concerns are taken seriously and support will be provided. - Recognition that risks may arise both inside and outside the home, or online. - Awareness that LGBTQ+ children, or those perceived as such, may experience additional risks. - Understanding that children with SEN are at greater risk and may face further vulnerabilities compared to their peers without SEN.